Social influences on fitness behavior: Fitness media influences

-Instagram can also cause harm because people compare themselves to fitness professionals and models who have a very fit physique.
+Instagram can also cause harm because people compare themselves to fitness professionals and models who have a very fit physique, some of whom—unknown to the viewer—may have a substantially easier time attaining such physiques due to any one or more of a number of factors, such as genetic predisposition.
 Seeing lots of people who appear to be healthy and fit can have people comparing themselves and not liking what they see in the mirror.
 Seeing people who have a nice physique can make people develop eating disorders and body dysmorphia.
 This can lead to use of steroids and performance-enhancing drugs to help improve the look of peoples physique.
 A side effect of doing this is people prioritize how they look and not their health which makes it unhealthy to do. people see the standards of males with big arms and abs and women as thin and lean as the ideal body type.
 These standards make it difficult for people on the internet to not compare themselves to these people.
 Body dysmorphia can cause people to value their appearance over their health.
 Seeing influencers with great bodies can cause some people to take anabolic steroids in order to look like the people they see online.
 Seeing your body image negatively can lead to negative behavior, depression and anxiety.
 Social media fitness can be taken negatively and affect users mental and physical health.
 To prevent negative effects of fitness social media the consumer should ask the credibility of the creator.
 Another helpful tip to help with harmful effects of fitness media is to see them as challenges and not make them demotivate you.